Johniereed/thrivecart-coupon/README.md

 In addition to that, both plans require only a one-time payment, eliminating recurring charges.

-Both the plans also comes with 30-Day Money-Back Guarantee which means if you're not satisfied, ThriveCart offers a full refund within 30 days of purchase.
-And you can using credit card and PayPal.
+Both the plans also come with a 30-Day Money-Back Guarantee, which means if you're not satisfied, ThriveCart offers a full refund within 30 days of purchase.
+And you can use a credit card and PayPal.

 ## Benefits You Get With ThriveCart Discount

-ThriveCart offers several features and benefits to its user, I have listed few of them below.
+ThriveCart offers several features and benefits to its users, I have listed a few of them below.

 ### 1. High-Converting Funnels